This post has been contributed by SMSGlobal.

 A brand’s reputation is everything.
 In our current trust economy, clients judge a brand based on its presentation, quality of products, reliability, and CX, as well as online reviews.

 Building trust with potential clients can be as easy as providing vital business components in a simple and accessible way.
-Extensive product descriptions and configuration, ISO standard compliance, specification sheets, measurement guides, and accessible media-rich content are good examples of necessary yet valuable business information that can influence a client’s decision to purchase.
+Extensive product descriptions and configuration, ISO standard compliance, eCommerce PCI compliance, specification sheets, measurement guides, and accessible media-rich content are good examples of necessary yet valuable business information that can influence a client’s decision to purchase.

 In addition to quality assurance, CX and reliability can also shape how a client perceives a business.
 Reviews can cement a brand’s reliability and credibility.
 Consumers want to feel empowered with their purchases, and they will do the research necessary to ensure they’re making the right decision with the right brand for them.
 According to a survey by Fan & Fuel, 94% of participants said they read reviews when they are available, and 92% hesitated to buy something if customer reviews weren’t visible.